 For a legal consultation, call 713-225-1900

-The courts acknowledge that it is often beneficial for people to be in the community.
-Under DWI probation, people can take steps to learn from their actions and improve their conduct so the same thing doesn’t happen again.
+The courts acknowledge that it is often beneficial for people to remain in their community.
+Under probation for DWI in Texas, rather than being locked away, people can take steps to learn from their actions and improve their conduct so the same thing doesn’t happen again.

-In some cases of a DWI conviction, you may be eligible for DWI probation.
+You may be eligible for DWI probation, also known as community supervision, in some cases.
 DWI probation involves abiding by specific terms for a period of time to attempt and rehabilitate the person as an alternative to serving more jail time.

 To avoid extensive jail time, you must comply with any requirements of your DWI probation.